Memory system

 block_rethink | working | Replace a block's value entirely. |

-fact_remember | semantic | Persist a new fact through the multi-stage conflict pipeline. |
+fact_remember | semantic | Persist a new fact through the multi-stage conflict pipeline.
+Its output reports quarantined (and a quarantineReason of injection / synthesized) so a poisoned write cannot pass for a normally-stored one. |

-fact_search | semantic | Hybrid (vector + FTS5 + RRF) search over facts. |
+fact_search | semantic | Hybrid (vector + FTS5 + RRF) search over facts.
+Accepts an asOf instant for point-in-time reads. |

 fact_supersede | semantic | Mark an old fact superseded by a new one. |